abes1809/mrelief_coding_challenge/README.md

 * I used the pry gem for debugging 'https://github.com/pry/pry'.

+* I used Boostrap for some basic page formatting and styling.

 * I incorporated a couple tests as well - run 'ruby -Itest test/models/pdf_test.rb' in your app directory to run tests.